 In addition, the Company's IMAX Original Film Fund (the "Original Film Fund") was established in 2014 to co-finance a portfolio of 10 original large format films.
 The Original Film Fund, which is intended to be capitalized with up to \$50.0 million, will finance an ongoing supply of original films that the Company believes will be more exciting and compelling than traditional documentaries.
 The initial investment in the Film Fund was committed to by a third party in the amount of \$25.0 million, with the possibility of contributing additional funds.
-The Company agreed to contribute \$9.0 million to the Original Film Fund as a self-perpetuating vehicle designed to generate a continuous flow of high-quality documentary content.
+The Company agreed to contribute \$9.0 million to the Original Film Fund over five years starting in 2014 and sees the Original Film Fund as a self-perpetuating vehicle designed to generate a continuous flow of high-quality documentary content.
 As at December 31, 2017, the Original Film Fund has invested \$13.4 million toward the development of original films.